Xexer/sap-teched-2025-material/README.md

-# sap-teched-2025-material
+# SAP TechEd 2025
-Material and Presentation for SAP TechEd 2025
+Material and Presentation for SAP TechEd 2025 for the session "Open source extends ABAP Cloud".